develodesign/magento2-module-typesense/README.md

 - [Customizing Instant Search Page](https://www.algolia.com/doc/integration/magento-2/customize/instant-search-page/)
 - [Customizing Custom Front-end Events](https://www.algolia.com/doc/integration/magento-2/customize/custom-front-end-events/)

+When migrating from Algolia, you will need to remove "Price" from the facets and review the Product and Category searchable attributes.
+Typesense is much more strict when querying so if an attribute does not exist it will throw an error.

+Review the following config and set searchable to "No" when applicable:

+Settings > Algolia > Products > Attributes

+## Debugging config

+You may get errors such as:

+`pesense-adapter.js:1 Uncaught (in promise) Error: 404 - Could not find a field named "path" in the schema.`

+This is because you either have a searchable attribute for products which does not exist, or perhaps a facet attribute which does not exist.
+You should remove the attribute from these areas and try again.

 ## Documentation

 For more information about Typesense, check out their [official documentation](https://typesense.org/docs/).